igj-teaching/first-session/data/data-README.txt

-This folder contains a few pieces of biological data we'll be taking a look at
+This folder contains a few pieces of data (real, fake, bio, non-bio) we'll be taking a look at